2006 FIFA World Cup Group C

 Play in Group C of the 2006 FIFA World Cup began on 10 June 2006 and ended on 21 June.
-Argentina won the group and advanced to the second round, along with the Netherlands.
+Argentina won the group and advanced to the round of 16, along with the Netherlands.
 The two sides tied on points in the standings, but Argentina won the tie-break on goal difference and ended the group in first with the Netherlands in second place.
-The Ivory Coast and Montenegro failed to advance.
+The Ivory Coast and Serbia and Montenegro failed to advance.

 Upon completion of the draw for the tournament, many football pundits remarked that this group appeared to be the "group of death", despite the fact that only Argentina had qualified for the previous World Cup.